swcarpentry/website/_posts/2016/10/2016-10-30-close-cousins.md

 In contrast, the Programming Historian's model is:

-1. A would-be author submits a proposal for a lesson, which is reviewed by the core PH team.
+1. A would-be author submits a proposal for a lesson, which is reviewed by two assigned reviewers as well as the general public.
 2. If the lesson receives a green light, the author writes it (using PH's template) and submits it for peer review.